Sazgr/peacekeeper/README.md

 ### Ratings

-* denotes a version which has not been tested on that rating list and does not have a rating Ratings prefixed with ~ have large error margins because of few games played.
+\* denotes a version which has not been tested on that rating list and does not have a rating.

+Ratings prefixed with ~ have large error margins because of few games played.

 Note that ratings from different rating lists are not comparable to each other.

 Version | CCRL Blitz | CCRL 40/15 | CEGT 40/4